 Slow Cooker Hawaiian Chicken Thighs

 Once you find a great sauce you’ve gotta’ use it on all the things I say, so using whole chicken breasts were next.
 If you’re a super fan of thighs instead, then use those by all means.
 I would just use boneless skinless either way.
+Just makes it a lot easier to serve when done and the meat cooks more evenly without the bone-in I think.

 You can plan to make these chicken breasts a few different ways.
 Serve them whole once done, or shred the meat once it’s fall apart tender and slap some inside tortillas for tacos!
+Any way you “slice it” is a winner around here.

 Crockpot Hawaiian Chicken with Sweet Pineapple Glaze